 You may have to hit reset several times before you find one you’re comfortable with.

 Once you have your username and password how you like them, it’s time to move over to your Windows PC.

 Take note of your username, password, and IP address (circled above).
 You’ll need all three to connect your PC to your Shield TV.

 Part 2: Connecting to Shield TV From Your PC

 Believe it or not, the hard part is done!

 On your PC, open up a new file explorer window.
-A great shortcut for this is to hold down the Windows key and press ‘E’.
+A great shortcut is to hold down the Windows key and press ‘E.’

-Alternately, you can type “file explorer” in the search field and that will also open one.
+Alternatively, you can type “file explorer” in the search field, which will also open one.